DynamicID: Zero-Shot Multi-ID Image Personalization with Flexible Facial Editability: Related Work

 \subsection{Text-to-Image Models}

-The field of text-to-image generation has experienced significant advancements, driven by innovative techniques such as Generative Adversarial Networks (GANs) \cite{ScalingUpGans, Text-guided-diverse}, auto-regressive models \cite{DALL-E, VisualAutoregressiveModeling}, and diffusion models \cite{DDPM, StableDiffusion}.
-Among these techniques, diffusion models have emerged as the predominant approach, leveraging diffusion processes to iteratively transform noise into coherent images that align with textual descriptions \cite{SDXL, GLIDE, DiT, Kolors, StableDiffusion3}.
-In line with current trends, our methodology is built upon the Stable Diffusion model.
+The field of text-to-image generation has experienced significant advancements, driven by innovative techniques such as Generative Adversarial Networks (GANs) \cite{ScalingUpGans, Text-guided-diverse}, auto-regressive models \cite{DALL-E, VisualAutoregressiveModeling, PanoLlama, FutureSightDrive}, and diffusion models \cite{DDPM, StableDiffusion, PRG, Wonderturbo, Muses}.
+Among these techniques, diffusion models have emerged as the predominant approach, leveraging diffusion processes to iteratively transform noise into coherent images that align with textual descriptions \cite{SDXL, GLIDE, DiT, Kolors, StableDiffusion3, FIX-CLIP}.
+Our methodology is built upon the stable diffusion model, which is in line with current trends.